-The hydrological, non-native invasive species and disturbance and displacement impacts associated with the Proposed Scheme have the potential to affect the receiving environment and, consequently, have the potential to affect the conservation objectives supporting the QI /SCI of a European site(s).
+The habitat degradation (hydrological and invasive species), and disturbance and displacement of species impacts associated with the Proposed Scheme have the potential to affect the receiving environment and, consequently, have the potential to affect the conservation objectives supporting the QI / SCI of a European site(s).
 Therefore, the potential for the Proposed Scheme to have likely significant effects on a European site(s) cannot be excluded.